Blog Customer FeedbackTop 9 NPS Alternatives to Measure Customer Experience

 The limitations of the NPS Score

-However, despite its widespread use, it has limitations that all businesses should consider to avoid making decisions based on insufficient information.
+Despite its widespread use, NPS has limitations that all businesses should consider to avoid making decisions based on insufficient information.

 Lastly, NPS itself doesn't actually provide any clear directions for improvement.
 While it can alert you to potential problems (if your score is lower than expected), it doesn't specify what aspects of your product or service need enhancement.
 This lack of actionable feedback makes it challenging to implement specific changes that could directly boost customer satisfaction and loyalty.